 Eloi says she thinks a lot of about how many people aren’t calling the line.
 She knows it can be hard for people to acknowledge they’re struggling with something, but she wants members of the Duke community to know that whatever they’re going through, it’s okay to reach out.
 “Even if it’s just a thought in your mind, just do it,” she says.
 “We’re here to help.”

 Members of the Duke community can access the COVID-19 Emotional Support & Well-Being Line by calling 919-681-1631.
-It’s available Monday through Friday 8am-9pm and Saturday-Sunday 8am-6pm.
+It’s available Monday through Friday 8am-5pm except on university holidays.

 To access other well-being resources, visit the Duke Health website.